McLaren F1 designer joins Dendrobium electric supercar project

 Dendrobium was established to design, develop and manufacture high-performance technology for the electric car sector—a strategy similar to what Croatia's Rimac has followed.
 And just like Rimac, Dendrobium is using electric supercars to show off its technology.

-Dendrobium is working with Williams Advanced Engineering to get its supercar in production.
-A release date hasn't been mentioned but Dendrobium is hopeful of having the car built in the U.K.
+A release date for the new supercar hasn't been mentioned but Dendrobium is hopeful of having it built in the U.K.

 The car is designed around a carbon fiber tub that Dendrobium designed to be flexible enough to spawn potential future applications.
 At the 2017 debut of the D-1, the electric supercar was said to have an output of 1,800 horsepower and 1,475 pound-feet of torque and a weight of 3,858 pounds.
 The combination was said to be good for 0-60 mph acceleration in 2.7 seconds and a top speed of over 200 mph.

-Note: Correction: An earlier version of this story said Williams Advanced Engineering was involved with production of the Dendrobium supercar.